Alcohol consumption recommendations: Recommended alcohol intake limitations by country

 Alcohol consumption per person in 2020.
 Consumption of alcohol is measured in liters of pure alcohol per person aged 15 or older.

 Some governments set the same recommendation for both sexes, while others give separate limits.
 The guidelines give drink amounts in a variety of formats, such as standard drinks, fluid ounces, or milliliters, but have been converted to grams of ethanol for ease of comparison.

 Approximately one-third of all countries advocate for complete alcohol abstinence, while all nations impose upper limits on alcohol consumption.
-Their daily limits range from 10-48 g per day for both men women, and weekly limits range from 27-196 g/week for men and 27-140 g/week for women.
+Their daily limits range from 10-48 g per day for both men and women, and weekly limits range from 27-196 g/week for men and 27-140 g/week for women.
 The weekly limits are lower than the daily limits, meaning intake on a particular day may be higher than one-seventh of the weekly amount, but consumption on other days of the week should be lower.
 The limits for women are often but not always lower than those for men.